mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

 Optimizations 1-4
 """""""""""""""""

-Solving strategies 1 to 4 each use a different function for `applyAttractor`, in Algorithm :ref:`PbesInstHolder <placeholder>`.
+Solving strategies 1 to 4 each use a different function for `applyAttractor`, in Algorithm :ref:`PbesInstHolder <alg-pbesinstholder>`.
 These solving strategies are considered to be *optimizations* of solving strategy 0.

-.. _placeholder:
+.. _alg-pbesinstholder:

 .. math::
     :nowrap: